danialrami/echo-bridge-manual/Echo-Bridge.md

 ### Spring Reverb Tank

-Classic spring reverb emulation - perfect for surf, rockabilly, or any vintage tone.
+Classic spring reverb emulation - perfect for surf or any vintage tone.

 ```json
 {